 Echinocandins, introduced in 2001, inhibit glucan synthase, a fungal specific enzyme required for synthesis of a key component of fungal cell walls.
 Inhibition of this enzyme kills Candida.
 Echinocandins are recommended for the first line treatment of suspected or documented fungal infections in the United States and Europe.
 The approved echinocandins, caspofungin, micafungin, and anidulafungin, are considered both well tolerated and safe relative to other antifungal drug classes.
 However, they must be administered daily by IV infusion, potentially extending the hospitalization of patients for the duration of therapy and thereby limiting their use mainly to inpatients.

-Despite the widespread continued use of each class of antifungals, market opportunities exist for novel therapeutics, such as CD101 IV, which combine the spectrum and safety of the echinocandins with a more convenient dosing schedule enabled by improved pharmacokinetic characteristics.
+Despite the widespread continued use of each class of antifungals, market opportunities exist for novel therapeutics, such as rezafungin, which combine the spectrum and safety of the echinocandins with a more convenient dosing schedule enabled by improved pharmacokinetic characteristics.

 Emerging Resistance to Antifungals